joshgerdes/jekyll-uno/_drafts/avd-collect.md

 > This script can be downloaded from: [https://aka.ms/avd-collect](https://aka.ms/avd-collect "https://aka.ms/avd-collect")
 >
 > There is no publically avaliable github repository for it currently, Microsoft will retain the latest version of the script at this link.
 >
 > This script was NOT created by me and comes 'As/Is'.
 >
 > This script is intended to help support Microsoft Customer Support with assisting customers, but was made publically accessible to assist with MS Support cases and Azure Virtual Desktop diagnostics.

-A lot of the information below, is contained in the script readme and Changelog
+A lot of the information below, is contained in the script readme and changelog, however, I am supplying in this article for reference and

 ### Script Pre-requisites